How to Help Endangered Species and Wildlife in Seven Ways

 4. Create a fundraiser to support wildlife programs

-5. Sponsor an animal
+5. Sponsor an endangered animal

 6. Clean up your local parks

 Start an initiative to clean up your local parks and other outdoor spaces you enjoy, such as wetlands, beaches, forests, or rivers.
 Additionally, starting a fundraiser to support outdoor clean-up means you can raise money for things like dog waste stations at trailheads, or trash and recycling bins at popular parks.
-This is a great way to save the natural wildlife and species in your area.
-Removing invasive species from these areas is also important and will help you save animals in your area.

 7. Educate others about eco-friendly products

-See how others are fundraising
+See how others are fundraising for endangered species

 Kate raised almost double her $1,300 donation goal for Wildlife ACT, a South Africa-based organization dedicated to poaching prevention and animal conservation.
 Thanks to generous donors, Kate was able to spend two weeks assisting rangers with tracking and monitoring animals, and providing veterinary support.

-Start protecting endangered wildlife today
+Start protecting endangered species today